awesome-webextension/webpack-target-webextension/README.md

    * Only affects Manifest V3.
    *
    * Load all chunks at the beginning
-   * to workaround the chrome bug
+   * to workaround the Chrome bug
    * https://bugs.chromium.org/p/chromium/issues/detail?id=1198822.
    *
    * NOT working for rspack.